hanoconnor/eh-tools/README.md

 <h1>Hack-R Tools: Ethical Hacking / Penetration Testing tools</h1>

-<i>DISCLAIMER: these ethical hacking tools are intended for educational purposes only.
-Performing hacking attempts on computers that you do not own (without permission) is illegal!</i>
+<i>DISCLAIMER: these ethical hacking tools are intended for educational purposes and awareness training sessions only.
+Performing hacking attempts on computers that you do not own (without permission) is illegal!
+Do not attempt to gain access to device that you do not own.</i>
 <br>
 <p> The Hack-R Tools series are ethical hacking and penetration testing tools with a retro-graphics style, designed for use with a command-line interface.</p>
 <br><br>